Malta Payroll and Benefits Guide

 Malta is a relatively straightforward country in which to set up a business, and the process should take no more than two weeks.

-Up to ten days later, registration certificates are issued, after which you can obtain the relevant business licenses, gain a Permission to Employee number, and register for VAT.
+Up to ten days later, registration certificates are issued, after which you can obtain the relevant business licenses, gain a Permission to Employ number, and register for VAT.

 Employment Considerations